 ** I'm not up to doing the maths, but just to confirm that they ''don't'' take a straight-line route on the way back.
 They take it in stages, flying from major landmark to major landmark, [[spoiler:Darwin to Uluru to Lake Eyre to Sydney]], which takes them quite a distance out of the direct route.

 * Dragons eat far too much to maintain a sustainable food supply for any country that doesn't have magical cloning powers.
 It's the only part of the series that truly, truly bugs me.
-A dragon needs a cow's worth of meat at least every 2 days.
+A dragon needs a cow's worth of meat at least every two days.
 That's 182 cows worth of meat each year PER dragon, of which there are a sizable population.

 ** Thinking about this, ocean fishing could mitigate the dragon population's food concerns down to reasonable levels, but very few of the dragons are shown fishing when to keep a sustainable population of dragons that would need to be their primary food source.